kyguy/kafka-summit-2021/template.md

 kubectl exec -ti my-cluster-kafka-0 -- ./bin/kafka-topics.sh --describe --bootstrap-server localhost:9092
 ```

-It would be a tragedy if were:

-- Not able to read and write our messages as fast as we needed too
-- Or lose any of our precious "Hello World" messages.

-Let's scale our cluster by adding more Kafka brokers to our cluster.
+Let's scale our cluster by adding more Kafka brokers.

 We can do this by updating our `Kafka` resource like this:
 ```